 Various Degree Options in Criminal Justice

-- Bachelor’s Degree – Bachelor’s degree programs take four years to complete and are usually found at colleges and universities.
+- Bachelor’s Degree – Typically four-year programs, bachelor’s degree programs are found at many colleges and universities.

-- Master’s Degree – Master’s degree programs take two years beyond the bachelor’s degree program and are found at colleges and universities.
+- Master’s Degree – This graduate program generally takes two years to complete provided the individual already has a bachelor’s degree.
+They’re found at many colleges and universities.

 It’s also possible for students to earn a degree in criminal justice through distance learning.
 Many of the courses can be completed online, and the student completes a supervised internship in the field.

 Associate Degrees in Criminal Justice

 Individuals who wish to join the field quickly without having to attend college for several years are generally happy to discover several associate degrees in criminal justice programs are available.
 Students in criminal justice associate degree programs will complete general education courses like communication, speech, psychology, math and English the first half of the program and criminal justice courses the second half.